 | |

-This vibrant green and delicious sunflower seed pesto is a Nordic twist on a traditional pesto, featuring foraged wood sorrel.
+This vibrant green and delicious wood sorrel pesto is a Nordic twist on a traditional pesto, featuring foraged wood sorrel and sunflower seeds.
 The slight acidity of wood sorrel gives a perfect balance to the olive oil and the Parmesan cheese.
 With step-by-step guidance and tips on variations and storing, you’ll be making this homemade nut-free pesto in minutes.

-Sunflower seed pesto with wood sorrel in a glass jar with a butter knife with wooden handle.
+Wood sorrel pesto with sunflower seeds in a glass jar with a butter knife with a wooden handle.

 Foraged wood sorrels in a tin cup in the forest, with wood sorrels growing from the ground.